Hard Asset Reserve

 Buy and sell spreads can both change due to fluctuating market conditions.
 Specific figures firm at the time of each transaction — buy at purchase, sell at sale — against the then-current LBMA fix.

-The same eight-section Strategy Brief, the same architectural commitments, and the same two-line-item pricing — in a smaller envelope, with a single-facility custody default at the Utah-based Precious Metals Vault.
-A $250,000 reserve at this tier composes mostly to kilo gold and sovereign coinage, with worked-through buy / sell / vault bands published on the Foundation Reserve page.
+Foundation Reserve · $250K–$499KSame Strategy Brief, same architectural commitments, same two-line-item pricing — in a smaller envelope.
+Worked-through buy / sell / vault bands for this tier are published on the Foundation Reserve page.

 §02Vaulting

 Negotiated at company level.
-Passed to the client at a discount.
+Passed through without markup.

-Storage across the three-facility panel — the Utah-based Precious Metals Vault, Brinks, and IDS — is priced at a wholesale rate negotiated at company level across aggregate engagement volume.
-The client receives that rate at a discount to what they would obtain going directly to the depository at retail.
+Storage across the three-facility panel — the Utah-based Precious Metals Vault, IDS, and Brinks — is priced at a wholesale rate negotiated at company level across aggregate engagement volume.
+The Office passes that rate through to the client without markup; vaulting is not a revenue line for the Office.
 All metals at all three facilities are fully insured under all-risk coverage (typically Lloyd’s-underwritten); the rate the client pays is named in writing at engagement, scaled to the chosen facility and the size of the holding.

 Utah-based Precious Metals Vault

 Classed, US-domestic vaulting with all metals fully insured under all-risk coverage.
-Two practical advantages over the external depositories: typically a better storage rate, and faster sale execution because the metal is already held at the facility — sells can be settled without inter-facility movement.
-The most cost-efficient and operationally responsive option for most engagements.
+The practical advantage at this facility is execution speed: because the metal is already held there, sells can be settled without inter-facility movement.
+The negotiated wholesale rate is passed through to the client without markup.

 IDS · International Depository Services